-Wednesday, November 5, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in
+Wednesday, November 26, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

-ASUS RT-BE58 Go Preview (vs. TP-Link TL-WR3602BE): Flexible Dual-Band Wi-Fi 7 on the Go
+ASUS RT-BE58 Go Review (vs. TP-Link TL-WR3602BE): A Compact and Flexible Dual-Band Wi-Fi 7

 Share what you're reading!

-Most importantly, as an upgrade to the RT-AX57 Go, it comes with a familiar feature set as standard on an ASUS router—you will not need to learn any new tricks to make it work.
-In more ways than one, it’s the rival to the TL-WR3602BE, and on this front, it offers more features, plus it’s not a TP-Link, a brand that’s been facing the uncertainty of a US government ban.
+As an upgrade to the RT-AX57 Go, the new travel router comes with a familiar feature set as standard ASUS routers—you will not need to learn any new tricks to make it work.
+From the design and specs, it’s clearly the rival to the TP-Link TL-WR3602BE, and on this front, it offers more features, including being mesh-ready via the popular AiMesh feature.
+Also noteworthy is that, unlike TP-Link, ASUS is not a brand facing the uncertainty of a potential US government ban.

-ASUS RT-BE58 Go: More than the Wi-Fi 7 version of the RT-AX57 Go
+ASUS RT-BE58 Go: The Wi-Fi 7, Gig+ version of the RT-AX57 Go

 Out of the box, the RT-BE58 Go looks totally different from its older cousin, the squarish RT-AX57 Go.
 Compared to the previous model, the new travel router now has a smaller design and two external antennas.
-Still, it’s a much more powerful router that comes with a 2.5Gbps port (plus a Gigabit port) and features dual-band BE3600 Wi-Fi 7, which is the same specs as the ZenWiFi BD4.

 Hardware specifications: ASUS RT-BE58 Go vs. RT-AX57 Go vs. TP-Link TL-WR3602BE

-Full NameTP-Link TL-WR3602BE BE3600 Wi-Fi 7 Travel RouterASUS RT-BE58 Go BE3600 Dual-Band Wi-Fi 7 Travel RouterASUS RT-AX57 Go AX3000 Dual-Band Wi-Fi 6 Travel Router
+Full NameTP-Link TL-WR3602BE BE3600 Wi-Fi 7 Travel RouterASUS RT-BE58 Go BE3600 Dual-band Wi-Fi 7 Travel RouterASUS RT-AX57 Go AX3000 Dual-band Wi-Fi 6 Travel Router

 ModelTL-WR3602BERT-BE58 GoRT-AX57 Go